 Mold Prevention

-3 ways to Prevent Mold from Growing in your Home
+3 Ways to Prevent Mold from Growing in your Home

 If you live in a humid area then you should understand how mold grows and how to get rid of it because it could have a negative effect on your life.
 Mold needs humidity and water to grow its colonies.

-Dehumidifier
+1. Dehumidifier

-One way to keep humidity levels low in your home or apartment is to use a dehumidifier.
-A portable dehumidifier is great for taking water out of the air.
 A good place to put the machine is in the basement or where it feels damp and musty.
-Most of the dehumidifiers come with a 2 litre water tank that will fill up in about half a day.
+Most of the dehumidifiers come with a 2 liter water tank that will fill up in about half a day.

 You will manually have to pour the water out unless you have it hooked up to your drain.
 Read more about Dehumidifiers.

-Air Conditioner
+2. Air Conditioner

-Moist Air Conditioners have a dehumidifier mode to take excessive humidity out of the air on top of reducing heat levels in your home.
 They are similar to the dehumidifier by reducing humidity levels but are not as efficient.
 A home AC unit usually can get rid of the water it collects directly to a drain using a plastic hose.

 A good air conditioning unit will have the capability of taking the equivalent of a couple of gallons of water from the air daily.

-Stop Water Leakage
+3. Stop Water Leakage

 Make sure there is no water leaking into your home or apartment.
 Mold loves water and humid environments.
 This can happen especially in the basement and bathrooms so you need to check every floor, wall (drywall), ceiling looking for water damage like peeling paint, warped walls, and stained ceilings.